 Gerard L. Cafesjian

-Gerard Leon Cafesjian is a businessman and philanthropist who founded the Cafesjian Family Foundation (CFF), the Cafesjian Museum Foundation (CMF) and the Cafesjian Center for the Arts.
+Gerard Leon Cafesjian (1925-2013) was a businessman and philanthropist who founded the Cafesjian Family Foundation (CFF), the Cafesjian Museum Foundation (CMF) and the Cafesjian Center for the Arts.

-Mr. Cafesjian was born April 26, 1925 in the Bensonhurst neighborhood of Brooklyn, New York.
+G. Cafesjian was born on April 26, 1925 in the Bensonhurst neighborhood of Brooklyn, New York.
 His parents had come to the United States preceding the Armenian Genocide by the Turks in 1915.

 He began his career with West Publishing as a legal editor in New York City.
 He was the first employee in the history of the 100-year-old company to be transferred from any subsidiary company into the home office in St. Paul, Minnesota.
 At West Publishing he rose through the ranks to the position of executive vice president; overseeing sales, marketing, customer service, public relations, all Westlaw office training and development.
 At West, he also conceived of and started the West Legal Directory and a well-known program, “Art and the Law”, which earned he and West numerous awards.

 G. Cafesjian retired from West Publishing when it was sold to Thompson Publishing in 1996.
 He felt his destiny was to help the country of Armenia, which had gained its independence after hundreds of years of subjugation under various rulers.
 The time and circumstances and confluence of resources would help him make a difference for the country.